 Nuisance bear conflicts have economic and public safety consequences.
 They also impact other wildlife programs by diverting personnel resources, and they may decrease how people value bears.
-The Game Commission attempts to reduce conflicts by removing (translocating or euthanizing) problem bears, hazing or aversively conditioning bears from nuisance areas, asking people to remove food attractants, and regulating the abundance of bears by adjusting hunting seasons.
+The Game Commission attempts to reduce conflicts by removing (translocating or euthanizing) bears involved with conflict, hazing or aversively conditioning bears from nuisance areas, asking people to remove food attractants, and regulating the abundance of bears by adjusting hunting seasons.